-For the 2021 program year, Dakota County has set funding for 42 activities to take place either within a specified city or at a Countywide basis.
-The breakout is 30 activities are CDBG funded, three activities are ESG funded, and one activity is HOME funded (excluding program administration and CHDO).
-The other members of the Dakota County HOME Consortium have budgeted \$1,305,509 (including Program Income) towards seven activities, excluding the administration activity.
-Remaining Consortium HOME funds are unallocated at this time.
-The following activity statement and graphs detail the intended uses (activities) of CDBG, HOME and ESG funds for Program Year 2021.
+For the 2022 program year, Dakota County has set funding for 41 activities to take place either within a specified city or at a Countywide basis.
+The breakout is 33 activities are CDBG funded, four activities are ESG funded, and three activities are HOME funded (including program administration and CHDO).
+The other members of the Dakota County HOME Consortium have budgeted \$2,135,978.36 (including Program Income) towards three activities, including the administration activity.
+The following activity statement and graphs detail the intended uses (activities) of CDBG, HOME and ESG funds for Program Year 2022.